androbi-com/LoRa-E5-Mini-EndNode/README.md

 These code changes have been obtained from the original Seeed v.1.0.0 version at https://github.com/seeed-lora/LoRa-E5-LoRaWAN-End-Node.git and have been included as "user code".

-The I2C2 peripheral has been added for communicating with an external sensor.
-User code is provided for initializing and reading the AHT20 sensor (similar to AHT20 arduino library).
+The I2C2 and UART peripherals have been added for communicating with external sensors.
+User code is provided for initializing and reading the AHT20 sensor (similar to AHT20 arduino library) and for reading out the PMS sensor over UART.

 Data is transferred over LoRaWAN in CayenneLPP format, as

 * 10 * temperature in celsius